0day-ci/linux/Documentation/userspace-api/media/mediactl/request-api.rst

 applied when needed to get the expected result.
 Configuration values at the time of request completion are also available for reading.

+In some cases it does not make sense for user-space to associate configuration values with a frame, instead it only makes sense to retrieving configuration values at the time of request completion.
+In that case read-only requests can be used that only allow buffers to be queued and not configuration values.
+Which type of requests (regular or read-only) are supported is signalled through :ref:`buffer capabilities <v4l2-buf-capabilities>`.

 General Usage
 -------------